jpradoar/event-driven-architecture/README.md

 <br>

 ### :fire: Supposed problem
 💀 I need to manage a lot inputs, all of them, will be to do different tasks, like messages, deployments, and more.
-Obvioulsly I will re-use data to make another jobs generate custom events, and finally ,will be use Grafana to see some analysis and tendences.<br>
+Obvioulsly I will re-use data to make another jobs generate custom events, and finally ,will be use Grafana to see some analysis and tendences.
-💀 Some apps have to get information but a common problem is have or develop lot of products in with different technologies like,  NodeJs,Python,Php.<br>
+<br>💀 Some apps have to get information but a common problem is have or develop lot of products in with different technologies like,  NodeJs,Python,Php.
-💀 I would like to have a shared origin to get data and avoid RE-build or make connectors or apis for connect different components in different tech/languages
+<br>💀 I would like to have a shared origin to get data and avoid RE-build or make connectors or apis for connect different components in different tech/languages
-💀 All developers need to know what version must be fixed, or I need a human resource to manage version number.
+<br>💀 All developers need to know what version must be fixed, or I need a human resource to manage version number.
 (I would like avoid manage it manually)

 <br>